GaurangGupta/IR_Proj3/README.md

 The user can directly run the collaborative.py or svd.py or cur.py and then enter the query to get the results.

-If the user wants to search using a new dataset(given the dataset is in the same format as Raw_data.csv), one has to run the following files in the given sequence -
+If the user wants to search using a new dataset, one has to run the following files in the given sequence -

 train_test_split.py, precalc.py, jaccard_sim.py